manoedinata/manoedinata/README.md

 I don't know what to write here.
-Just check my repo to see what my interests are.
+Just visit [my website](https://manoedinata.com) or check my repo to see what my interests are.